Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/set-up-oracle-feeder.md

 # Set up an oracle feeder

-Every Daodiseo validator must participate in the oracle process and periodically submit a vote for the exchange rate of Luna in all whitelisted denominations.
+Every Daodiseo validator must participate in the oracle process and periodically submit a vote for the exchange rate of Odis in all whitelisted denominations.
 Because this process occurs every 30 seconds, validators must set up an automated process to avoid getting slashed and jailed.

 ## Make a new key for oracle votes